kiranma72/abdm-docs/README.md

 - The content uses [Mermaid](https://mermaid.js.org/) for sequence diagrams.
 If you change the theme ensure it supports mermaid
 - Put images and other resources under the static folder.
 If you add to static folder reference your image using a path like /abdm-docs/img/<filename>
 - Put images in the same content folder as the page your are editing.
 Reference the image using the path ../<filename>

+### How to make a contibution
+We prefer that you make a Pull Request for your contribution.
+There are two ways to do that - 1) Using Github CLI 2) Using Github Website.
+For both the options, we prefer that you fork this repo, make changes onto your clone, and subsequently make a PR to this repo.
+Alternatively, if you have commit access to this repo, we would still prefer that you create a specific branch, make the changes and raising a PR.
+Directing committing to the main, should be your last option even if you have commit access.

+#### Using Github CLI
+- If you prefer this, we assume that you are already familiar with github essentials.
+- Fork this repo, clone your newly created repo on local, make changes on master or a branch, commit and push to your repo
+- Now raise a PR from your repo following [this process](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

+#### Using Github Website
+- login to Github
+- Browse to this repository - https://github.com/kiranma72/abdm-docs
+- Select and open the file you want to edit (e.g. README.md)
+- Edit (pencil icon) and make changes
+- Once done, scroll down to the "Commit Changes" section.
+Specify a title and description (optional) and choose "Create a new branch for this commit and start a pull request" by selecting the "propose changes" option.

 ## Documentation Output
 Every time you checkin / update a file on this project, an action is automatcially run (see the Github Actions tab).
 Hugo is used to build the final documentation set and this is pushed back into the repository under the **gh-pages** branch.